Mgrdich/nodejs_Shopping/README.md

 # nodejs_Shopping
-node js application relies in server side rendering for the view and for its database mongodb
+node js application relies on server side rendering for the view and for its database mongodb